mattysweeps/SurvivalGames/README.md

 This plugin was created for the Sponge Summer Plugin Competition 2016.

 # Demo
+NOTE: Players participating in the demo must be opped.

 Installing the plugin on your server gives you instant access to survival games. just run ```/ssg demo``` to have the demo worlds and config files automatically downloaded.
 BE WARNED: running this command might ruin your server (still working out bugs), so please run it on a fresh server.
 Run these commands to get the server running:
 - ```/ssg demo```